Things to do in Nisyros: a practical guide to the volcanic island

 Plateia Ilikiomenis.
 The name means “Old Lady’s Square,” and that’s actually not a restaurant but the most famous square in Mandraki, where a couple of tavernas are located.
 The food is similar in every taverna on the square, so if you want to be in the epicenter of local life and observe people while enjoying food, pick a table.

 Enallax Bar.
-Located straight at the waterfront of Mandraki, Enallax instantly became my favorite night hangout.
-The guys working there are always in a good mood, the cocktails are fantastic (tip: get a negroni), and the music is always compatible with the island’s atmosphere.
+Located directly on the waterfront in Mandraki, Enallax instantly became my favorite night hangout.
+The guys working there are always in a good mood, the cocktails are fantastic (tip: get a Negroni), and the music is always compatible with the island’s atmosphere.
 Enallax is a place to remember and return.
 See Enallax on Google Maps.

 How to budget for Nisyros

-Compared to other islands, Nisyros doesn’t depend that much on tourism.
-Therefore, you can expect slightly elevated prices for accommodation, but regular prices for food and drink.
-That said, even in the low season, you might have to pay more than 60-70 euros for a double room, which can easily go beyond 100 euros for the high season.
-On the other hand, the food is reasonably priced, and I think you can easily have dinner for 15-20 euros per person (add another 10 euros if you go for fish, though).
+Compared to other islands, Nisyros depends less on tourism.
+Therefore, you can expect slightly elevated accommodation prices, but regular prices for food and drink.
+That said, even in the low season, you might have to pay more than 80 euros for a double room, which can easily go up to 120-150 euros in the high season.
+On the other hand, the food is reasonably priced, and I think you can easily have dinner for 25-30 euros per person (add another 10 euros if you go for fish, though).

-As I wrote earlier, a vehicle is a must in Nisyros.
-If you decide to rent a car, it will cost between 30 and 50 euros depending on the season.
+As I wrote earlier, a vehicle is essential on Nisyros.
+If you decide to rent a car, it will cost between 30 and 60 euros depending on the season.
 That’s actually cheaper compared to the Cyclades in places like Amorgos or Folegandros.

 Finally, traveling to Nisyros by ferry or by airplane via Kos is a cost in itself.
 The journey is long, and it will cost some money to reach the island, especially if you book a cabin or go for the airplane option.